mjsteger/steggybot-clj/src/steggybot/plugins/README.md

 ## Development

-A goodbot [plugin](src/goodbot/plugins/) is a map with the following keys.
+A steggybot [plugin](src/goodbot/plugins/) is a map with the following keys.

 ``` clojure
 {:doc {"topic" "text to display on `.help <topic>`"}